Dimm377/Go-Encryptor-Tools/README.md

 - The original file will be overwritten with encrypted/decrypted content
 - **Always keep a backup** of important files before encryption
 - Losing your password will result in permanent data loss
+- Make sure you remember the password you entered
 - This tool was created for personal use only

 ## Contributing